The Richest Man In Babylon

 MORE THAN TWO MILLION BOOKS SOLD

-This is a book that will change your life and teach you how to fill your pockets full of money.
+This is a book that will change your life.
 Get your copy today and join the other millions who's lives have been changed by the book.

 The Success Secrets Of The Ancients - The Most Inspiring Book On Wealth

 - 144 pages

 - By George S. Clason.

 - Imprint: Signet

 - Special Price: $ 4.50

 I bought this book from V. S. Mani Book Stall, Center One Navi